simon741/edu-devcamp/HOL/HOL3/README.md

         ![image](./media/2018-06-29-15-40-00.jpg)

+> Please note that PWAs in Windows are currently undergoing some changes.
+In the future it may no longer be necessary to include the amount of icons but just a single icon file of 512 pixels by 512 pixels.

 1. Now we just need to associate our web app manifest with the app itself.
 Open the `layout.pug` file in `views` folder for editing, and add this line right after the stylesheet link.
 (Its simply Node's pug template shorthand for `<link rel='manifest' href='/manifest.json'>`).

     ```json